Healthcare Mobile Apps:

 Finally James Bond gets less money for his gadgets than caregivers for their endoscopes.

-Today 60,000 publishers have already filled major stores with more than 260,000 mHealth apps, both Andriod and iOS.
+Today 60,000 publishers have already filled major stores with more than 260,000 mHealth apps, Andriod and iOS.
 This constantly growing market is expected to reach $31 billion in revenue by 2020, according to Research2Guidance, thanks to 2.6 downloads and more than 550 million active users.

-With these numbers in mind, it does matter what healthcare apps you install to your smartphone.
+With these numbers in mind, it does matter what healthcare mobile apps you install to your smartphone.
 What perks you get.
-Possibly, what apps your therapist prescribes.
+Possibly, what mHealth apps your therapist prescribes.
 Or your health insurance plan imposes on you.

-7 Features of Future Healthcare Apps
+7 Features of the Future Healthcare Mobile Apps

 1. Highly integrated and connected with each other.